Montana Arts Council

 Participation in MAP requires a commitment to attend all workshops and for artists to financially invest their arts business.
 The moderate fee of $500 covers a portion of the cost per participant.

-In the fall and early winter of 2023, MAC will host MAP cohorts of 8-12 artists for programs to be held in four locations across central Montana.
-Artists are encouraged to apply now via the application portal, open through May1, 2023.
+In the fall of 2024, MAC will host MAP cohorts of 8-12 artists for programs to be held in five locations across central Montana.
+Artists are encouraged to apply now via the application portal, open through June 1, 2024.
 For more information or to discuss your application in process, please contact Monica Grable, MAC’s Arts Education Director, at Monica.Grable@mt.gov or by phone at (406) 444-6522.

 Meet MAP's Coaches